-The basic policies call for appropriate remuneration for directors who are not members of the Auditors Committee to be determined by confirming achievement of business results and comparison to other firms within the same industry by the Nomination and Remuneration Advisory Committee.
-This structure is also intended to increase the rate of remuneration linked to results over the short and medium term and to maintain and increase management motivation in light of the volatility inherent to the Company's businesses.

-In addition, a stock allocation system has been established as a system of nonmonetary remuneration linked to medium-term business results.
-Remuneration decisions under this system are based on the perspective of considering total shareholder return (TSR) as an indicator that reflects shareholders' viewpoint and sets returns to shareholders and increases in corporate value as clear objectives.
+The basic policies call for appropriate remuneration for directors who are not members of the Auditors Committee to be determined by confirmation of business results and comparisons to other firms within the same industry by the Nomination and Remuneration Advisory Committee.
+This structure is also intended to increase the rate of annual and medium-term incentive remuneration and maintain and increase management motivation in light of the inherent volatility of the Company's businesses.
+In addition, a stock allocation system has been established as a system of nonmonetary remuneration for medium-term incentive remuneration.
+Remuneration decisions under this system are based on the perspective of considering total shareholder return (TSR) as an indicator that reflects shareholder perspectives and sets as clear objectives returns to shareholders and increased corporate value.